Liyuan-Chen-1024/elf-ai/CONTRIBUTING.md

-# Contributing to Jarvis Media Platform
+# Contributing to elfai Media Platform

-Thank you for your interest in contributing to Jarvis Media Platform!
+Thank you for your interest in contributing to elfai Media Platform!
 This document provides guidelines and instructions for contributing.

 ## 📋 Table of Contents